Education Research Current About VU Amsterdam NL

 What will you learn?

 By reporting the outcomes back to the societal actors, you contribute to actual societal impact and drive positive transformations in society.
 After this course, you will be able to integrate knowledge and insights from different disciplines in order to produce results, insights, and solutions for various complex societal challenges that transcend disciplines and organisational barriers.
-You will develop career-oriented skills, such as critical thinking, problem solving and cultural understanding.
+You will develop (global) citizenship skills, such as critical thinking, problem solving and cultural understanding.

 Exchange through public dialogue